Find Grad Schools

 2 Yearly Graduations

 Santa Barbara Business College - Ventura comes in at #15 on our list of the most popular colleges offering master's degrees in air transport.
 Roughly 200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $15,030 per year, while in-state graduate students, on average, pay $7,920 per year.
 During the most recent year for which we have data, 2 people received their master's degree in air transport from Santa Barbara Business College - Ventura.
-Of these students, 50% were women and 50% were members of underrepresented racial-ethnic groups.
-Santa Barbara Business College - Ventura air transport graduates who receive their master's degree go on to jobs earning a median salary of $85,493.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 25% were women.

 #16